Thanks for emailing that article!

 The Catalyst for a Cure consortium is a team of four principal investigators and their laboratories working collaboratively.
 This year $100,000 is being awarded to each researcher to support further clinical testing of new biomarkers and their role in the development of new candidate therapies for glaucoma.

-The four investigators are Alfredo Dubra, PhD, Associate Professor of Ophthalmology, Stanford University School of Medicine; Jeffrey L. Goldberg, MD, PhD, Professor and Chair, Department of Ophthalmology, Stanford University School of Medicine; Andrew Huberman, PhD, Associate Professor, Departments of Neurobiology and Ophthalmology, Stanford University School of Medicine; and Vivek Srinivasan, PhD, Assistant Professor of Biomedical Engineering, Department of Biomedical Engineering, University of California, Davis.
+The four investigators are Alfredo Dubra, PhD, Associate Professor of Ophthalmology, Stanford University School of Medicine; Jeffrey L. Goldberg, MD, PhD, Professor and Chair, Department of Ophthalmology, Stanford University School of Medicine; Andrew Huberman, PhD, Associate Professor, Departments of Neurobiology and Ophthalmology, Stanford University School of Medicine; and Vivek Srinivasan, PhD, Associate Professor of Biomedical Engineering, Department of Biomedical Engineering, University of California, Davis.

 The Catalyst for a Cure (CFC) team has already identified several specific new biomarkers for glaucoma.
 This year, the CFC researchers are working together to test these new potential biomarkers in clinical trials with glaucoma patients.
 This will be an important step toward validating the efficacy of each potential biomarker for clinical and research applications.